 Vaping like a smoker

 If you’ve just crossed the bridge from smoking to vaping, it’s likely you’ll have brought your inhalation technique with you and here is where some slight adjustments may be required.
 Vaping requires a gentle, steady draw to allow your e-cig time to start working.
 If you draw too hard, as you might have done with a traditional cigarette, prepare for flooded atomizers and possible leaks.

 It is also worth noting that some e-cigs are more effective at delivering nicotine than standard cigs, generating the same amount of nicotine with much fewer draws, so don’t overdo it.
-Heavy draws may also reduce the life of your atomizer head, so again be cautious and take some time to get used to vaping.
+Heavy drawing also reduce the life of your atomizer head, so take time to get used to vaping.